imanousar/Automatic-Subtitles-Synchronization/Implemantations/3. Smacke_subsync/README.md

 ## Installation

-Windows 10 - Installlation (The same steps apply for Linux).
+Windows 10 - Installation (The same steps apply for Linux as well).

 - Install ffmpeg
 - Add ffmpeg to the path